Idaho Criminal Rule 15. Depositions

 (2) Defendant Not in Custody.
 A defendant who is not in custody has the right on request to be present at the deposition, subject to any conditions imposed by the court.
 If the government tenders the defendant’s expenses as provided in subsection(d) of this rule but the defendant still fails to appear, the defendant, absent good cause, waives both the right to appear and any objection to the taking and use of the deposition based on that right.

 (d) Payment of Expenses.
-When a deposition is taken, the court may direct that the county pay the expense of travel and subsistence of the defendant and defendant's attorney for attendance at the examination and the cost of the transcript of the deposition.
+When a deposition is taken, the court may direct the expense of travel and subsistence of the defendant and defendant's attorney for attendance at the examination and the cost of the transcript of the deposition to be a public expense.

 (e) How Taken.
 Subject to any additional conditions that the court may provide, a deposition must be taken and filed in the manner provided in the Idaho Rules of Civil Procedure except as otherwise provided in these rules, except that: